 - Vanilla - This variation is perfect for coffee and can be prepared by stirring two to three teaspoons of vanilla extract into the finished recipe, or by steeping a split vanilla bean in the syrup as it cools (strain before storing).

 - Lavender - Add a subtle floral vibe to your next cocktail or coffee drink by steeping culinary lavender in the syrup (use ½ cup lavender buds in the recipe below).
 It's especially tasty in a London Fog (Earl Grey tea latte) or a Lavender Latte.

 - Citrus - Infuse your syrup with peels and / or juice from lemons, limes, oranges, or grapefruit for a bright, citrusy treat.

 - Fruit - Add one to one-and-a-half cups fresh fruit along with the other ingredients for a delicious treat, then strain out after the syrup cools.
-The Raspberry Syrup is used in this Raspberry French 75 is one of my favorites!
+Try this unique Rhubarb Syrup ...it's perfect for spring drinks.
+The Raspberry Syrup is used in this Raspberry French 75 is one of my favorites, too!

 - Herbs - A handful of fresh herbs makes a wonderful addition, too!
 Try adding rosemary, mint, or basil to your next batch.

 - Spices - Steep your favorite spices, like cinnamon or cardamom, for a delightful warm flavor.
 Try my favorite Cinnamon Brown Sugar Syrup in your morning coffee ... yum!

 - Chilies - Add a little kick with the addition of fresh or dried chilies.
 This Spicy Paloma is a delicious cocktail flavored with a jalapeño-infused version that spicy food lovers will adore!